calelkeno/fastapi_noncoders/first_api.md

 ```
 **Code Explanation:**
-- The `from fastapi import FastAPI` means like grabbing a toolbox called "FastAPI" that has everything we need to build an API.
+- `from fastapi import FastAPI` means like grabbing a toolbox called "FastAPI" that has everything we need to build an API.
-- The `app = FastAPI` creates the API and gives it:
+- `app = FastAPI` creates the API and gives it:
     - A name: "My first API"
     - A description: "API to just to say hello"
     - A version number: "0.1.0" (like version 1).
-- The `GET /hello` returns a greeting message as JSON which is : `{"message": "Hello, FastAPI!"}`.
+- `GET /hello` returns a greeting message as JSON which is : `{"message": "Hello, FastAPI!"}`.

 ## 2. Install the required dependencies by running these commands in your terminal